 Annual leave is not expected to be settled wholly before twelve months after the end of the annual reporting period in which the employees render the related service.
 As such, it is required to be measured at present value in accordance with AASB 119 Employee Benefits.
-Actuarial advice obtained by Treasury has confirmed that the use of a nominal approach plus the annual leave on annual leave liability (using 7.9% of the nominal value of annual leave) can be used to approximate the present value of the annual leave liability.
+Actuarial advice obtained by Treasury has confirmed that the use of an approach using nominal annual leave plus annual leave on the nominal liability (using 7.9% of the nominal value of annual leave) can be used to approximate the present value of the annual leave liability.
 The Trust has assessed the actuarial advice based on the Trust's circumstances and has determined that the effect of discounting is immaterial to annual leave.